mgoeminne/scalagit/README.md

 val is_merge_commit = commit.parents.size > 1
 ```

-The list of all files associated to acommit, as well the blobs representing the content of these files, can also be directly
+The list of all files associated to a commit, as well the blobs representing the content of these files, can also be directly
  accessed:

 ```scala